gkapfham/www.gregorykapfhammer-old.com/biography.md

 oft-complimented [presentations]({{site.baseurl}}research/presentations/),
 useful free and open-source [software]({{site.baseurl}}software/), and valued [service]({{site.baseurl}}service/) to a variety of organizations.
-He is an associate editor for [Journal of Software: Evolution and Process](https://onlinelibrary.wiley.com/journal/20477481), an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal, a program committee member for conferences like the [International Conference on
+He is an associate editor for the [Journal of Software: Evolution and Process](https://onlinelibrary.wiley.com/journal/20477481), an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal, a program committee member for conferences like the [International Conference on